Turkey Harvest Management

 DEC is committed to preserving the long-term health of wild turkey populations for the people of New York State.
 In order to this, we need the help of hunters and others to monitor trends in turkey abundance and distribution.

-Whether you hunt, or just enjoy seeing turkeys, you can contribute your observations to DEC in our Summer Wild Turkey Sighting Survey during the month of August or the Winter Wild Turkey Flock Survey from December through March.
-The Summer Survey helps us estimate productivity (number of poults per hen) and the Winter Survey helps monitor the size of the flock prior to the breeding season in the spring.
-For more information, click the links above, call 518-402-8883, or e-mail us (please write the name of the survey in the subject line).
+Whether you hunt, or just enjoy seeing turkeys, you can contribute your observations to DEC in our Summer Wild Turkey Sighting Survey during the month of August.
+The Summer Survey helps us estimate productivity (number of poults per hen).
+For more information, click the link above, call 518-402-8883, or e-mail us (please write the name of the survey in the subject line).